-Sales of special computer products and electronic products and accessories
+Sales of special computer products, electronic products and accessories and chemical products

-Customers obtain control of special computer and electronic products and accessories when the goods are delivered to and have been accepted.
-Revenue is thus recognised upon the customers accepted the special computer products and electronic products and accessories.
+Customers obtain control of special computer and electronic products and accessories and chemical products when the goods are delivered to and have been accepted.
+Revenue is thus recognised upon the customers accepted the special computer products, electronic products and accessories and chemical products.
 There is generally only one performance obligation.
 Invoices are usually payable within 60 days.
-In the comparative period, revenue from sales of goods is recognised on transfer of risks and rewards of ownership, which was taken as at the time of delivery and the title is passed to customer.